 No matter how confident you feel in the lease agreement you have created, it is always a good idea to have an attorney look over your lease agreement, especially any time you make any changes to it.

 The next thing you will want to do is establish screening criteria that include specific criteria while also making sure there is no discrimination.
-It is essential not to break any kind of landlord or tenant law.
+It is essential not to break any kind of landlord or resident law.

 Now is also an excellent time for you to decide on a rent price.
-While you might be tempted to set your rent high, you’ll only make the process of finding a tenant more difficult for yourself.
+While you might be tempted to set your rent high, you’ll only make the process of finding a resident more difficult for yourself.
 You want to keep your rent competitive without undervaluing your home.
 As a rule of thumb, your rent should be a maximum of 2.5% to 3% of the capital value of your home.

 Next, you want to get all of your paperwork ready, including what kind of questions you will ask on the application and an example of your application.
-You should check what you can and cannot ask by looking at tenant and landlord laws.
+You should check what you can and cannot ask by looking at resident and landlord laws.
 Be very careful there.
 It is easy to miss something that could end up being very important.

 Once your paperwork is organized, you know that you are ready to list your home for rent.
-Today, finding a tenant has become a quick process.
+Today, finding a resident has become a quick process.
 You can quickly and easily list your home on online sites and get hits almost immediately.
 If you don’t have the time to manage listing yourself, consider working with a real estate agent.

-To create your punch list, walk through your house and list all the different things that need to be taken care of before the tenant moves in.
-This list will serve you well because when a tenant comes to look at the property and see things that need to be fixed, they will be less likely to rent from you.
+To create your punch list, walk through your house and list all the different things that need to be taken care of before the resident moves in.
+This list will serve you well because when a resident comes to look at the property and see things that need to be fixed, they will be less likely to rent from you.
 It will make a strong impression on them if you pay attention to detail.

-The last thing you want is for a tenant to move in and find several minor issues.
-You should always perform a walk-through a few days before the tenant moves in.
+The last thing you want is for a resident to move in and find several minor issues.
+You should always perform a walk-through a few days before the resident moves in.
 Check the small things that some people may not even think about, like the garbage disposal, every light in the house, making sure hot and cold water are coming out of the faucet, and that every toilet flushes properly.

 It will be different if you are showing a home that comes fully furnished.
 Although, it should still be spotless, and the furniture should be in good shape.